lee-blake/CME-Commitment-to-Change/Documentation/Development.md

 2. Click "File" -> "Open File" from the context menu.
 3. Navigate to the root directory you cloned the project into.
 Select "Commitment-to-Change-App"

-   - You'll know you're in the correct directory if inside you see a directory named "Comittment_to_Change_App" but not a directory named "commitments".
+   - You'll know you're in the correct directory if inside you see a directory named "Commitment_to_Change_App" but not a directory named "commitments".

 4. Click OK.